liamohkay/SpotiBot/README.md

 # Setup

+NOTE: If you are going to deploy this appplication, you should be using environment variables.
+These instructions are merely a guide to get a dev environment set up.

 ## Spotify API Key
 1. Sign up for a [Spotify Developer Account](https://developer.spotify.com/dashboard/) and create a new web app.